 The FHIR Project at Georgia Tech

-GT-FHIR is a Georgia Tech Fast Healthcare Interoperability Resources (FHIR) project to build a FHIR resource on Observational Medical Outcomes Partnership (OMOP) common data model (CDM).
+GT-FHIR2 is a Georgia Tech Fast Healthcare Interoperability Resources (FHIR) project to build a FHIR resource on Observational Medical Outcomes Partnership (OMOP) common data model (CDM).
 It is built on top of Hapi Fhir reference implementation.
-Currently the objects model is built in conformance to Fhir spec DSTU2 - some features in DSTU1 are not supported.
+Currently the objects model is built in conformance to Fhir spec STU3.

 - Duke University